fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 * Add controllers to make `xxx-routes.js` files more organized.
 * Add POST routes to create comment and user. `uuid` is used to create a unique uid for the user.
 * Add PATCH routes to update and DELETE routes to delete.
+* Add validations for request bodies by using `express-validator`.